-Reclaiming VAT on second hand vehicles
+Can my business reclaim VAT on second hand cars?

 - a car that is used exclusively for the purpose of the business and not available for private use, such as a pool car or delivery vehicle.